 You also want to choose cotton over silk or rayon, since your milk will likely stain those fabrics.
 And, of course, you can always add an extra top and nursing pads to your diaper bag in case of an accident.

 You may have an accident or an embarrassing moment (or ten!) along the way, and it may be an inconvenience, but just like everything else associated with your little one, this is just a phase.
-This, too, shall pass.